Event FAQ

 What’s it REALLY Like at Ruby for Good?

 So glad you asked!
-For expert insight, here are a couple of blog posts written up by past Ruby for Good team leads and Ruby for Good attendees:
+For expert insight, here are a couple of blog posts written up by past Ruby for Good team leads and attendees:

 If you'd like your Ruby for Good experience to be included in our listed above, please email us at info@rubyforgood.org and we'll get it on the site pronto.
 Blogs, articles, podcasts, etc. are welcome!